-The Department of Psychiatry at Rush University Medical Center in Chicago was a pioneer in the combined use of cognitive therapy and pharmacologic treatment.
-Cognitive therapy and other cognitive-behavioral therapies continue to be major treatment modalities at Rush, both for inpatients and for outpatients.
-The Department of Psychiatry has participated in an important study of the use of cognitive-behavioral therapy in the treatment of chronic depression, and is a site in a major research project which is studying the prevention of recurrence in depression with drugs and cognitive therapy.
+The Department of Psychiatry at Rush University Medical Center in Chicago, Illinois, was a pioneer in the combined use of cognitive therapy and pharmacologic treatment.
+Cognitive therapy and other cognitive-behavioral therapies continue to be major treatment approaches at Rush, both for inpatients and outpatients.
+The Department of Psychiatry has participated in an important study of the use of cognitive-behavioral therapy in the treatment of chronic depression, and it is a site in a major research project studying the prevention of recurrence in depression with medication and cognitive therapy.

-Cognitive therapy and other cognitive-behavioral therapies offered by the Department of Psychiatry at Rush are effective evidence-based treatments.
-The effectiveness of these treatments in depression, anxiety disorders and other disorders is supported by the results of scientific research.
+Cognitive therapy and other cognitive-behavioral therapies offered by the Department of Psychiatry at Rush are evidence-based treatments.
+The efficacy of these treatments in depression, anxiety disorders and other disorders is supported by the results of scientific research.

-Cognitive therapy at Rush is available from several sources, including Sheila Dowd, PhD, Ira S. Halper, MD, Amer Smajkic, MD, the Adult Outpatient Clinic and the Child and Adolescent Outpatient Clinic, the Cognitive Therapy Center and the Mood Disorders Inpatient Unit.
+Cognitive therapy and cognitive-behavioral therapies at Rush is available from several sources, including our cognitive therapy team, Adult Psychiatric Outpatient Clinic, Child and Adolescent Psychiatry Program, Cognitive Therapy Center, and Affective Disorders Inpatient Unit.

 ||Cognitive Therapy Center

 Rush Professional Office Building

 Included in this section:

 Search our list of Rush physicians specializing in psychiatry and related areas or contact us at (312) 942-2400 to schedule an appointment today.